hcilab/HoloLensBoxAndBlocks/README.md

 Here are a few things that I struggled with and came up often. see below for potential solutions or work-arounds.

+* TCP communication, the namespace used for TCP socket communication

 ## Future Work

 In this section I will outline additions that could (and should) be made to the project.
 I will also outline aspects of this project that could use some improvements and where this project can go if picked up by another developer.